WGUNDERWOOD/wgu-cv/README.md

 ## My current CV, built with a custom TeX template.

+Note: GitHub does not always correctly render PDFs, so you may wish to download the file before viewing.

 ### Files
 - My current CV is [WGUnderwood.pdf]
 - The TeX source for my CV is [WGUnderwood.tex]